Jury selection paused in Chauvin trial as additional charge is pending

 "We want it out in the open, we don't want to wait for a condition that may not get satisfied when a jury is sitting there," Frank said.
 "We're not trying to delay this case, we want to try it right, and we can only try it once."

-Chauvin, dressed in a navy blue suit and tie and wearing a black mask, looked on intently, occasionally taking notes.
+Nelson argued that the earlier arrest shows that Floyd reacted in a nearly identical manner by ingesting illicit drugs when confronted by police and did so on the night he was detained and died.

+The judge, while not outright rejecting the notion, said, "I'm not convinced yet to reverse my ruling. ...
+The bottom line is it's not of relevance to me."
+He pointed out that Chauvin was not part of the earlier arrest and there's been no evidence of what he know about that encounter.

-Floyd's death after the 46-year-old Black man was pinned under the knee of a white officer for roughly 9 minutes touched off days of violent demonstrations in Minneapolis, neighboring St. Paul and across the country.
+Floyd died after the 46-year-old Black man was pinned under the knee of the white officer for roughly 9 minutes touching off days of violent demonstrations in Minneapolis, neighboring St. Paul and across the country.

 Three other fired officers implicated in Floyd's death are scheduled for a single trial in August.